dombiistvan/baseadmin/README.md

         value: "config/index"
 ```

 roles.yml contains every role, it has to be update, because if you want to add a new user, you can chose from the role only are in this file.
+The roles structure is a ```map[string]...``` so ever group must be unique.

 under the ```roles``` key, you can see the role groups, fe.: ```user```, ```block```, ```config```
 under the groups, there are 3 keys: ```title```, ```value``` and ```children```